whatisjasongoldstein/beagle/README.md

 I have no idea.
 I did it for fun, and to scratch my own itch.

-### Can't Gulp do this?

-It can.
-My goal here is to make an API and toolkit that I like using.
-And of course, to work in Python, which is really good at doing stuff to files.

 ## Usage

 `pip install git+git@github.com:whatisjasongoldstein/beagle.git@master#egg=beagle`